At any given time in your community, country or somewhere in the world, events and situations

 are occurring which may trigger fear, anxiety and worry in your child.

-it's an earthquake, news of a shooting or scenes of a tower on fire, the images of such events played repeatedly on television
+Whether it's an earthquake, news of a shooting or scenes of a tower on fire, the images of such events played

 repeatedly on television and computer screens create emotions and reactions in children.